 The Bank's finance function is responsible for the Group's funding and liquidity management.
-Compliance with limits is monitored by the Risk Management Division which reports to the Board of Directors monthly.
+Compliance with limits is monitored by the Risk Management Division which monthly reports to the Board of Directors.
 The Group manages its liquidity on an overall basis since the Finance Division is responsible for funding both the Bank and the subsidiaries.

-Liquidity risk management is based in the Group's overall liquidity strategy which is reviewed and adopted by the Board of Directors at least once a year.
-The liquidity strategy reflects the Group's moderate risk profile.
-As part of the strategy, a preparedness plan has been drawn up to handle the liquidity situation in periods of capital market turbulence with Bank-specific and industry-related crisis outcomes separately and in combination.
+Liquidity risk management is based in the Group's overall liquidity strategy which reflects the Group's moderate risk profile.
+As part of the strategy, a preparedness plan has been developed to handle the liquidity situation in periods of capital market turbulence with bank-specific and industry-related crisis outcomes separately and combined.
 Liquidity management includes stress tests which simulate the liquidity effect of various market events.
-The results of such testing are taken on board in the preparedness plan developed for the Group's liquidity management regime.
+The results of such testing are included in the preparedness plans developed for the Group's and the alliance's liquidity management regime.